aarsonmars/Nepali-Name-Generator/README.md

 - **Gender-Specific Models**: Fine-tuned models for male, female, or combined name generation
 - **Easy Fine-Tuning**: Scripts to create specialized models from base models

+## Technical Summary

+This project trains and samples from character-level neural language models implemented in PyTorch.
+The primary model is a GPT-2-like Transformer (causal self-attention) with options for simpler architectures (RNN/GRU, BoW, MLP).
+Names are generated autoregressively with temperature / top-k sampling.

 ## Installation

 1. Clone or download the project